Scalingo/documentation/_posts/getting-started/2000-01-01-migrate-from-shelly-cloud.md

 ## servers

 To configure your servers on Scalingo, you will have to configure your settings independantly.
-We will see each point of this sample Cloudfile below:
+We will see each point of the sample Cloudfile below:

 Cloudfile:
 {% highlight bash %}